- Home

 - Upon completion of 1 year of full-time employment employees will receive 10 days of vacation (2 weeks).

-- After Completing 8 to 12 years of full-time employment, the employee will receive 15 working days vacation (3 weeks).
+- After Completing 8 to 12 years of full-time employment, the employee will receive 15 days of vacation (3 weeks).

-- After Completing 13 to 14 years of full-time employment, the employee will receive 20 working days vacation (4 weeks).
+- After Completing 13 to 14 years of full-time employment, the employee will receive 20 days of vacation (4 weeks).

-- After Completing Over 15 years of full-time employment, the employee will receive 25 working days vacation (5 weeks).
+- After Completing Over 15 years of full-time employment, the employee will receive 25 days of vacation (5 weeks).

 MAJOR DUTIES: